setavenger/blindbit-oracle/README.md

 ## Todos

-- [ ] Convert env vars into command line args
+- [ ] Add flags to control setup
+  - reindex
+  - headers only
+  - tweaks only
+  - move most env controls to config file or cli flags/args
 - [ ] Include [gobip352 module](https://github.com/setavenger/gobip352)
 - [ ] Refactor a bunch of stuff to use byte arrays or slices instead of strings for internal uses
     - Could potentially reduce the serialisation overhead